ACC-HelloWorld/5-data-logging/README.md

 # Logging Data
-Write entries to a MongoDB database using a microcontroller and read them back using a Python script.
+Write entries to a MongoDB database using a microcontroller and read them back using a Python script on your computer.

 ## The assignment
-The tests are failing right now because your MongoDB credentials have not been added as GitHub repository secrets and because the two scripts ([`insert.py`](./insert.py) and [`find.py`](./find.py)) are not yet implemented.
-Wherever you see `...` within the script requires you to write your own code.
+This assignment consists of two parts:
+1. Using a microcontroller to run experiments and upload data (`insert.py`)
+2. Using your computer to retrieve and analyze the data (`find.py`)

 ## MongoDB Setup and GitHub Secrets